logo

 bay-leaf-green-small

-For an hourly fee, we can provide the guidance, information, and tools you need to reach a premarital agreement between you and your future spouse that will protect you in the event of divorce, instead of litigating in court.
+Meet our team of accomplished family law attorneys who can provide the guidance, information, and tools you need to reach a premarital agreement between you and your future spouse that will protect you in the event of divorce.

 DM California Members